Your Trusted New Hampshire Personal Injury Attorney

 Elder abuse is a serious problem in New Hampshire and across the country, and seniors at nursing homes often suffer harm because of nursing home abuse or neglect.
 In some cases, abuse is intentional.
 In other circumstances, an older adult might suffer harm because of passive neglect.
 Regardless of the circumstances, and whether or not there is intent to cause harm, it may be possible to hold the facility accountable.
-One of our New Hampshire lawyers can assess your case for you today and discuss options for moving forward with a claim.
+This is where a New Hampshire nursing home accident lawyer can help.

 Types of Nursing Home Abuse Cases We Handle in New Hampshire